Dunia Finance A Worst Nightmare For Dubai Based Pinay Expat

 As much as you can avoid dealing with Financial Institution specifically Dunia Finance, in her case, it is really hard to negotiate with them for missed payment no matter what your reasons are.

-A background check and comparison in terms of the loan/credit interest would be a help to decide which bank you would go to, visit few forum page to see if that bank has a good reputation in the market
+A background check and comparison in terms of the loan/credit interest would be a help to decide which bank you would go to.
+Visit a few forum pages to see if that bank has a good reputation in the market

-But in case you don’t have any choice, and the only option is to deal with Dunia Finance, please remember below description according to each letter of their name to help you decide whether to deal with them or not.
+But in case you don’t have any choice, and the only option is to deal with Dunia Finance.
+Please remember the below description according to each letter of their name to help you decide whether to deal with them or not.

 D – Debt trap